Al taught English at home and overseas all his working life. He is saddened by the results-based education system of today.

 - Academic Behaviours: Participating in class, regular attendance, and completing assignments are also seen as crucial in driving educational success.

 By nature, teachers are approachable, well-spoken professionals who listen carefully to the concerns of those they work with, both directly and indirectly.
 They are accommodating, not quick to judge and modest in the way they conduct themselves.
-Admirable qualities in themselves but also attractive to those who want to make political-play through the media or to achieve their aims.
+These are admirable qualities in themselves but are also attractive to those who want to make political play through the media to achieve their aims.
+It seems that teachers are not going to put up much of a fight if they are challenged.

 Teachers Versus Governments